Zach Eflin: Prospect (2015–2017)

 Eflin received another invitation to spring training in 2016.
-Eflin began the 2016 season with the Lehigh Valley IronPigs of the Class AAA International League, and was named the league's Pitcher of the Week on April 18.
+Eflin began the 2016 season with the Lehigh Valley IronPigs of the Triple-A International League, and was named the league's Pitcher of the Week on April 18.
 With Lehigh Valley, he was 5–2 with a 2.90 ERA and 55 strikeouts in 68 1/3 innings.
 Eflin made his MLB debut on June 14, 2016, at 22 years of age (making him the fourth-youngest pitcher to debut for the Phillies since 2000), allowing eight earned runs by the Toronto Blue Jays in 2 2/3 innings on nine hits, three of which were home runs.
 Eflin's game score of five was the sixth-worst debut in major league history, and worst in Phillies franchise history.
 Eflin rebounded with two complete games in the month of July, including a Maddux shutout of the Atlanta Braves.
 The Phillies placed Eflin on the disabled list on August 9 due to patellar tendinopathy in both knees, and he underwent a pair of season-ending knee surgeries in August and September, respectively.
 In 2016 with the Phillies, he was 3–5 with a 5.54 ERA, and 31 strikeouts in 63 1/3 innings.

 Eflin began the 2017 season on the 10-day disabled list in an effort to continue recovery from both knees.
-He was activated on April 11 and optioned to Triple-A. He was the April 17, 2017 International League Pitcher of the Week.
+He was activated on April 11 and optioned to Triple-A. He was the April 17, 2017, International League Pitcher of the Week.
 On April 18, he was recalled by the Phillies to replace an injured Clay Buchholz in the rotation.
 His season debut was the same night against the New York Mets, and he began a 29-inning streak of not allowing any runs to opposing hitters that spanned four starts.
 At the end of May, he returned to the minor leagues, and in June, he missed time due to an injured elbow.
 In 2017 with the Phillies, he was 1–5 with a 6.16 ERA, and 35 strikeouts in 64 1/3 innings, following a strong start to the season by struggling to its finish.
 That season—his time split between Lehigh Valley, the Class A-Advanced Clearwater Threshers, and the GCL Phillies—he combined to go 2–4 with a 3.74 ERA and 50 strikeouts in 55 1/3 minor league innings.